ModeS7/AIS4900_master/docs/experiment_results.md

 3. **Large LDM UNets (3.48B)**: Collapse or gradient catastrophe
 4. **128x128 seg_conditioned at LR=1e-4**: 3/4 runs diverge
 5. **1.5x learning rate schedule for DC-AE**: Consistently worse
+6. **DiffRS**: Discriminator overfits on small dataset (~200 volumes), no quality improvement
+7. **Restart Sampling**: Matches baseline at best, no improvement on our error pattern

 ## Open Questions
 1. Can exp9_1 LDM (666M, val 0.076 at ep354) reach pixel-space quality with more epochs?
 2. Can WDM-style wavelet (exp12_2/12_3/12_4) avoid mean collapse with smaller model?
 3. Can DiT-S + VQ-VAE 4x (exp13) achieve good quality with fast compile?
 4. Should downstream segmentation use generated data augmentation?
+5. Does DC-AE 1.5 structured latent improve reconstruction quality for 2D?
+6. What does the seg generation evaluation look like with the fixed threshold?